paroi-tech/ladc/ladc/README.md

 ![Type definitions](https://img.shields.io/npm/types/ladc)
 [![GitHub](https://img.shields.io/github/license/paroi-tech/ladc)](https://github.com/paroi-tech/ladc)

 LADC is a common API on top of relational database (SQL) connectors.
-It can connect to Postgresql, MariaDB / MySQL, SQLite.
+It can connect to Postgresql, MariaDB, MySQL, SQLite.
 The API is inspired from PDO and JDBC.
 It’s named LADC for “a Layer Above Database Connectors”.

-## Why a Common API Above DBMS connectors?

-_Above_ connectors?
-Unlike PDO and JDBC, the purpose is not to replace DBMS drivers.
-This project is designed to remain a lightweight layer on top of the rock solid drivers we currently use in Node.js.

-Why a common API?
-It brings to our programs an improved compatibility with various DBMS.
-It is also easier to learn.

-## Let’s Stop Talking!
-Show Me Some Code!
+## A sample of code

 Here is an example of code that uses a LADC connection: